 Lumix G95

-The G95 plus the 12-35mm f:2.8 is a good travel kit, and also a good video solution until I can get an Alpha body for that purpose.
+Combined with the 12-35mm f:2.8 is a good travel kit, and also a good video solution until I can get an Alpha body for that purpose.

 The main reason I'm keeping it is because is the only camera that will give me Live Composite, which is a feature I love for Fireworks and light painting.